cabloo/cabloo-rails-react-vscode/README.md

 NodeJS packages via yarn, running migrations and rake tasks, etc. without having to worry about interacting directly with Docker.

 Once work is done, shutting down the stack is as simple as closing the folder window in VSCode.

+## Application structure

+This follows typical Rails application structure, plus React components located in `app/javascript/components/`.
+To utilize those components on a specific controller, first add a pack to `app/javascript/packs/` mimicking `home.js` in that directory.
+Then add a new view with the same name as your controller with `<%= javascript_pack_tag 'home' %>`.

 ## Benefits